EXHIBITIONS | HOLLYWOOD

 Fool’s Gold

-Fool’s Gold: Challenging Myth in the Era of Misinformation
+Challenging myth in the era of misinformation

 Opening Reception: Sunday, September 16, 3-6pm

-Artists include Tom Dunn, Makenzie Goodman & Adam Stacey, Ryan Harrison Gould, Camille Schefter, and Jessica Williams.
-Curated by Sean Noyce
+Participating artists: Tom Dunn, Makenzie Goodman & Adam Stacey, Ryan Harrison Gould, Camille Schefter, and Jessica Williams.

 Noysky Projects presents Fool’s Gold, an exhibition that references fallacy, illusion, and the masqueraders who perpetuate untruths.
 Situated off the Hollywood Walk of Fame, Fool’s Gold was inspired by the tension between the myth of the Boulevard as a glamorous destination and the reality as a place of tawdry souvenirs and misfortune.